equinor/fmu-dataio/docs/preparations.rst

 while ``coordinate_system`` and ``stratigraphic_column`` are not.

 To find the information for your model, use `SMDA Viewer <https://opus.smda.equinor.com/smda_viewer/>`_.
-You will see a number of topics, such as "Wellheader", "Well data" and below each topic you will see several tiles.
-Direct links to the tiles you need will be provided further down, but clicking around a bit in SMDA is encouraged to get a feel for what our master data looks like.
+You will see a number of topics, and below each topic you will see several tiles.
+(Direct links to the tiles you need will be provided further down, but clicking around a bit in SMDA is encouraged to get a feel for what our master data looks like.)

 .. note::
   You can always use Ctrl+F to quickly search in the Viewer.